Where to donate toys for Christmas: 10 charities looking for donations this festive season

 (Image credit: Getty Images)

-Wondering where to donate toys this Christmas?
+If you're looking to do something charitable this Christmas, donating toys is a great idea.
 From Salvation Army to Great Ormond Street Hospital, there are loads of places where you can send toys over the festive season.

-Below, we've rounded up the charities that are looking for toy donations this festive season and explained how you can donate.
+From old books to games and soft toys, there are all kinds of items that will be accepted.
+We've rounded up the charities that are looking for toy donations and how you can donate.

 Where to donate toys for Christmas